k2view-academy/K2View-Academy/articles/40_stream_sync/01_stream_sync_overview.md

 ## Overview

-Fabric Sync is a mechanism that synchronizes data between the data sources and Fabric by extraction and transformation processes executed on an [LU Instance (LUI)](/articles/01_fabric_overview/02_fabric_glossary.md#lui).
+Fabric Sync is a mechanism that synchronizes data between the data sources and Fabric by extraction and transformation processes that are executed on an [LU Instance (LUI)](/articles/01_fabric_overview/02_fabric_glossary.md#lui).
 Fabric sync can be performed in two modes:

 * Synchronization by request, based on a predefined sync method and the sync mode.
 [Click here to get more information about Sync LUI by request, various sync modes and sync methods](/articles/14_sync_LU_instance/01_sync_LUI_overview.md).
 * Proactive sync.
 A Proactive approach is required in huge systems that have millions of database changes per second with many CSRs simultaneously querying  Fabric and requesting fresh data.
 The CSR must receive a quick response and cannot wait for the data to be refreshed online from source systems.
 Proactive sync ensures a much faster response time to external data requests.